Delia Ramirez: Tenure

+In August of 2025, while speaking at the Panamerican Congress in Mexico City, Ramirez stated in Spanish that she considered herself a “proud Guatemalan before I am an American.”

+These remarks drew backlash from other House members, including a Resolution of condemnation introduced by Congressman Buddy Carter and a Resolution introduced by Congressman Carlos Gimenez to remove Ramirez from her position on the Homeland Security Committee.
+Neither resolution was brought to a vote.

+Immigration

+In January 2026, Ramirez and Yvette Clarke introduced the Melt ICE Act, which would end funding to the DHS to detain or monitor immigrants.

+Foreign policy

 Syria

 In 2023, Ramirez was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Israel and Palestine

 On July 18, 2023, she voted against a resolution that states that Congress rejects "all forms of antisemitism and xenophobia", that "the United States will always be a staunch partner and supporter of Israel", and that "the State of Israel is not a racist or apartheid state".
 In a statement, Ramirez said, "The threat of antisemitism is real, it is deadly, and I wholly condemn it in the strongest terms...
-I believe we need to continue to work towards a world where the full humanity and rights of all Israeli and Palestinians are honored.
+I believe we need to continue to work towards a world where the full humanity and rights of all Israelis and Palestinians are honored.
 This resolution does not do that, and therefore, I could not support it."
-Eight other members joined her in voting against the resolution, all Democrats: Alexandria Ocasio-Cortez, Cori Bush, Jamaal Bowman, André Carson, Summer Lee, Ilhan Omar, Ayanna Pressley, and Rashida Tlaib.
+Eight other members joined her in voting against the resolution, all Democrats: Alexandria Ocasio-Cortez, Jamaal Bowman, Cori Bush, André Carson, Summer Lee, Ilhan Omar, Ayanna Pressley, and Rashida Tlaib.